DannyBrez/R-D-Project/README.md

 # R-D-Project
-This game was part of my dissertation.
+**Dissertation Title - Evaluation and Development of Accessibility Features Within Video Games.**

+**About**
+The Escape Rooms is a puzzle game that was created in conjunction with my Research & Development Project at University.
+The project analyses and highlights an issue within the video game industry regarding accessibility features.
+This game was used to gather the preliminary data required to solve this issue.
+Objective

+**UAP Plugin**
 The accessibility was implemented using the UAP Plugin found in the Unity Store here: https://assetstore.unity.com/packages/tools/gui/ui-accessibility-plugin-uap-87935#publisher

-**Dissertation Title - Evaluation and Development of Accessibility Features Within Video Games.**

-**Project Aim**

-The project aimed to create a game that offers players equal access through the implementation of accessibility features.

 **Game Features**
 - Sound Accessibility Features